 Using Vocabulary to Improve Reading Fluency

-ELL teachers need to help their readers develop fluency, which is the ability to read swiftly with minimal decoding needed and to absorb meaning as one scans the text the first time.
+ELL teachers need to help their readers develop fluency, which is the ability to read swiftly with minimal decoding and absorb meaning as one scans the text the first time.
 Without a strong English vocabulary from which to draw, the English Language Learner is limited considerably in their ability to scan a text without extensive decoding.
-Therefore, it makes sense for the ELL teacher to use every tool in their knapsack to help their students increase their vocabularies.
+Therefore, it makes sense for the ELL teacher to use every tool in their knapsack to help their students increase their vocabulary.

 ELL Instructional Strategies for Sight Words

-Flash cards, with pictures of objects, are very helpful in developing basic vocabulary.
+Flash cards with pictures of objects are very helpful in developing basic vocabulary.

 Provide Visual Cues